 Scottish Income Tax Calculator for 2016/17 Tax Year

 iCalculator Scottish Income Tax Calculator is updated for the 2016 / 2017 tax year.
-You can calculate your take home pay based of your gross income, PAYE, NI and tax for 2016 / 2017.
-Use the simple Scottish income tax calculator or switch to the advanced tax calculator to review employers national insurance payments, income tax deductions and PAYE tax commitments for Scotland.
+You can calculate your take home pay based on your gross income, PAYE, NI and tax for 2016 / 2017.
+Simply enter your annual salary and click calculate or switch to the advanced tax calculator to review employers national insurance payments, income tax deductions and PAYE tax commitments for Scotland.

 From the 6th April 2016, there will be a change to how PAYE is calculated and collected by individuals subject to Scottish income tax rates.
 This is currently designed to be inline with the wider UK PAYE rates but a portion (10%) will be directly passed to Scottish funds rather than into the general HMRC tax bucket)